jdillenkofer/camera_proxy/README.md

 The application can be executed within a Docker container or from any environment with Python.

 ## Endpoints
-As soon as the application is running the folowwing endpoints are available.
+As soon as the application is running the following endpoints are available.

  > /api/v1/cameras/{camera_name} \
  > /api/v1/cameras/{camera_name}/stream